Your Garden Soil and You

 it has many, many holes.
 If you use it, we recommend a drip or soaker hose

 be placed under it for irrigation.
-A final dis-advantage is it is not
+A final dis-advantage is it made

 Some other possible amendments: